7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/README.md

 C=10
 C*A

-% element by element multiplication-
+% element by element multiplication-put a dot before the operator.
-% Aij*Bij
+% For example
 A.*B
+% performs an element-by-element multiplication of the two matrices
+% and not a matrix multiplication i.e. a_{ij}*b_{ij}.

 % single quote to "complex transpose" a matrix
 % following is a column matrix: